 Diversity, Equity, Inclusion & Belonging

-The Atlanta Speech School's Mission, "To help each person develop their full potential through language and literacy," and our vision, with "literacy and justice for all" demand that we pursue equity in everything we do.
+The Atlanta Speech School's Mission, to bring deep reading to each and every child so they can find their voice and make the greatest difference in the lives of others, and our vision, "literacy and justice for all" demand that we pursue equity in everything we do.
 For that purpose, we:

 Proactively build a culture and experience of diversity, equity and belonging among staff, students in our care and within our work in the community, and beyond.